ibm-cloud-docs/EventStreams/eventstreams116.md

 </pre>
 {:codeblock}

 From the example above, you can see consumer group `consumer-group-1` has 2 consumer members consuming messages from topic `foo` with 3 partitions.
-It also shows that the consumer `client-1-abc` consuming from partition `0` is 3 messages behind because current offset of the consumer is `264` but the offset of the last message on partition `0` is `267`.
+It also shows that the consumer `client-1-abc` that is consuming from partition `0` is 3 messages behind, because the current offset of the consumer is `264` but the offset of the last message on partition `0` is `267`.

 ## Topics
 {: #topics_tool }